whitefoxcloud/payway-integration-poc/articles/integrating-payway-into-your-app.md

 ### Integration
-PayWay: Offers comprehensive documentation and various integration options, making it suitable for a wide range of businesses.
-Monoova: Provides APIs that are designed for seamless integration with modern financial systems.
+Monoova offers comprehensive documentation and various integration options, making it suitable for a wide range of businesses.
+It also provides APIs that are designed for seamless integration with modern financial systems.

 ### Pricing
-PayWay: Pricing is based on transaction volume and payment methods used.
-Monoova: Offers competitive pricing with a focus on high-volume, real-time transactions.
+It offers competitive pricing with a focus on high-volume, real-time transactions.

 # Whitefox Expertise: Your Partner in Payment Gateway Integration